Lab 2: Below C Level

 Here are the steps to add the digit transistors to your breadboard:

-• Disconnect any of the jumpers making temporary connections from a digit to ground.
+• Disconnect all jumpers used for temporary connections from a digit to ground.

 • Place four transistors in your breadboard to the left of your display unit.
-We suggest a layout where the leftmost transistor controls digit D1 and the rightmost controls D4.
+The layout is from left to right where leftmost transistor controls digit D1 and the rightmost controls D4.
 Use cutters to trim the transistor legs so that it sits neatly against the breadboard.

-• Connect the emitter of each transistor to ground using a small custom-fit black wire.
+• Custom-fit a black wire from the emitter of each transistor to ground.

 • Place a 1K current-limiting resistor to protect the base of each transistor.